 Does it sound difficult and pointless to start segmenting your customer database?
 We can guarantee that it’s not.
 The vast majority of B2B companies can benefit from a cleanup of the database, and both sales and marketing can benefit from grouping the contacts.

 When you send emails to one of these lists, you ensure that the right leads receive the right information.
 This can contribute to a better conversion rate.
-For example, you can send separate emails to all customers who have purchased a given product with another product that is similar – a good basis for additional sales.
+For example, you can to all customers, who have purchased a given product, send separate emails with information about another product that is similar – a good basis for additional sales.

 Regardless of how you choose to approach your customer segmentation, we would claim that it will be a great benefit for both the marketing and sales department.